How to install your DriveVision 4K dash camUpdated 18 days ago

 Using the hardwire kit (for parking mode)

-Yellow wire → Connect to constant 12V power.
+Yellow wire → Connect to a constant 12V power source (always powered).

-Red wire → Connect to ACC (ignition power).
+Red wire → Connect to an ACC (ignition power) source.

-Black wire → Connect to ground (a metal surface inside the fuse box area).
+Black wire → Connect to a metal ground point near the fuse box.

 Step 7: Install the optional rear camera